salah-alstre/Image-Search-Engine/README.md

 - VC:    [ Salah Cv ](https://salahcv.site/)

-  ## Acknowledgments
+## License
-- BMW for their amazing designs
-- [Boxicons](https://boxicons.com/) for the icon library
+This project is licensed under the MIT License.